schlu/schlu.github.io/_posts/2013-10-18-Lapse-The-World.markdown

 We decided to make it free with In App Purchase.
 Enough digital ink has been spilled talking about app store pricing and the race to the bottom, so I am not going to go into further detail about it.
 But suffice to say, since Seth and I don't have huge internet followings, we thought it would sell better if it were free and people could pay to export their videos after they have tried it out.

 Seth also build a custom video scrubber that shows frames from your lapse.
 It is awesome and Seth will be open sourcing it shortly.
-For time lapses, it isn't that cool because most time lapses kinda look the same throughout the video, but if you use [Lapse The World](http://lapsetheworld.com/) while you are driving or something the scrubber should help you see different parts of your video while you are scrubbing.
+For time lapses, it isn't that cool because most time lapses kinda look the same throughout the video, but if you use [Lapse the World](http://lapsetheworld.com/) while you are driving or something the scrubber should help you see different parts of your video while you are scrubbing.

 ## Finally